Ezward/gps/index.md

     - Start the RaspberryPi listening for a connection on bluetooth serial so it will automatically connect when the Android phone is available.
         - Run `sudo rfcomm watch hci0`.
     - In the Lefebure NTRIP app, choose `Connect`.
-    - On the raspberrypi you should see should it connect on a  bluetooth serial port (`/dev/rfcomm0` in the example below):
+    - In the RPi command prompt you should see should it connect on a  bluetooth serial port (`/dev/rfcomm0` in the example below):
     ```
     pi@raspberrypi:~ $ sudo rfcomm watch hci0
     Waiting for connection on channel 1